Are chocolate chips vegan? It depends on the type of chocolate chips and the brand. It varies from brand to brand and package to package.

 - White chocolate – keep in mind that white chocolate is nearly always non-vegan since it is composed of milkfat or milk solids the majority of the time.
 There are some options available if this is your preferred type (more on that later).

 Generally, they are a bit bitter and they are brittle.
 This is because cocoa butter has a different texture from milkfat.

 Vegan chocolate brands

 If you are all ready to head out and get some chocolate, here are the brands and products you should be on the lookout for:

 This brand has semi-sweet chocolate chips that only contain three basic ingredients; unsweetened chocolate, cane sugar, and cocoa butter.
 They also offer a white chocolate option that is ideal for vegans.

 In addition to the chocolate chips, other chocolate options are available from the brand as well.
 You can find this brand at national retailers, like Whole Foods and Target.
 If you cannot locate them anyplace near you, there is an option to buy them on the company website.

 These were once called Simply Delicious until 2020.
 It’s the same product – just a new name and packaging!

 It may be surprising to see this brand here since nearly all of their products contain dairy.
 With that said, Nestle has a product called Allergen-free Morsels and they are vegan.

 They’re even certified organic, meaning that bone char isn’t used during the production of their sugar.
 And they’re also certified vegan (which is another way of knowing bone char isn’t used).
-So these are a great, readily available option.
+So these are great, readily available options.